top of page

 - White Potatoes

 - Processed foods & Oils

 If symptoms persist, also eliminate these foods for another 6-12 weeks & monitor symptoms.

 Reintroduction is when we slowly add in eliminated foods to determine specific food sensitivities.

 Together we decide which foods to bring in first based on preferance and suspected non-reactive foods.
 Gluten and Dairy are usually last, if at all.

-- Add in 1 eliminated food item per week (eaten daily, preferably)
+- Add in 1 eliminated food item per week (eaten at least once per day, preferably)